MM2021-811/ImageIdentification/readme.md

 # Our work and main notebook
 The main notebook is `report_demo.ipynb`.
 Please reference the file for details of this project work.
-If you are reading the file from github directly some images is not shown due to some issues from Github.
-Please read `report_demo.pdf` instead.
+If you are reading the file from github directly and some images are not shown shown correctly, please read `report_demo.pdf` instead.

 ## Our major codes